Go to main content

 Why we engage

-Dialogue with national and local governments and regulators allows us to understand their priorities and concerns and share our views, objectives, and scientific findings.
-We engage with policymakers in developing proposed regulations that may impact a smoke-free future and differentiate smoke-free products from combustible products.
-We advocate for regulation that would accelerate the end of smoking, foster innovation, and minimize unintended consequences.
+Dialogue with national and local governments and regulators allows us to understand their priorities and concerns and share our views, expertise, objectives, and scientific findings.
+We engage with policymakers in developing proposed regulations that may impact a smoke-free future and differentiate smoke free products from combustible products.
+We advocate for regulation that would accelerate the end of smoking, foster innovation, improve enforcement and minimize unintended consequences.

 How we engage